-Alcohol MUST NOT be consumed in any part of the building, or its immediate surroundings (parking lot, etc.).
+Alcohol MUST NOT be consumed in any part of the building, nor its immediate surroundings (parking lot, etc.).
 Alcoholic consumption or drug use (other than necessary medications) WILL NOT be tolerated under any circumstances.
-A student, who attends any class with obvious signs of alcoholic consumption, or drug use, is at serious risk of dismissal from the program.
-The unauthorized purchase, manufacture, distribution, possession, sale, storage, or use of alcohol, illegal drugs or controlled substances by students while attending classes, or while on UT Health San Antonio property (or any property affiliated with the UT Health San Antonio including clinical affiliates), or sites used to provide

-Department of Physical Therapy 2019-2020 Page 37 of 97 community service, will be considered unprofessional conduct which may result in academic probation, suspension or dismissal.
+A student who attends any class with obvious signs of alcoholic consumption or drug use, is at serious risk of dismissal from the program.
+The unauthorized purchase, manufacture, distribution, possession, sale, storage, or use of alcohol, illegal drugs, or controlled substances by students while attending classes, or while on UT Health San Antonio property (or any property affiliated with the UT Health San Antonio including clinical affiliates), or sites used to provide community service, will be considered unprofessional conduct which may result in academic probation, suspension, or dismissal.
 (See SHP Catalog for complete policy).